 But it's how my brain really functions.
 It's what I love to think about and talk about.
 Our culture consumes entertainment voraciously en masse, so doesn't it matter what we consume?
 I've been hidden and unfriended from facebook for my blatant pretentiousness.
 And I really don't mean to be that way.
 As a result, nowadays I try to self-censor a lot more than I once did.

 You know even back in Junior High, I lied about honors English being too difficult for me so I could change lunch periods and join some of my friends who were annoyed that my honors English class put me on a different schedule.
 (And the class was a piece of cake.)
 That one lie changed the entire course of my education and it still bothers me when I think about it.

 AP English...oh the shame...

 Anjelica Huston plays concentrated roles.
 Power.
 Strength.
 Intelligence.
 There's never a drop of compromise.
 That's part of what draws me to her performances.

-I am no Anjelica Huston.
-And I don't think I'm better or smarter than anyone, but can I just tell you, that people think I think that a lot.
-If you follow.
-So maybe I see something truly admirable in Huston's roles.
-Something cathartic in that, "I am the way I am." thread that follows her through most of her films and TV appearances.
+I see something truly admirable in Huston's roles.
+Something cathartic in that, "I am the way I am." thread that weaves through most of her films and TV appearances.
 Without going into specifics, I'll just say, I wish I could be that brave.
 I wish I didn't frustrate people or annoy them.
 I wish I didn't care so much.
 That my chest didn't fill with that kind of angry heat when I start talking about feminism in film.
-That being driven and passionate and knowing how you want something to go didn't automatically translate to "bossy" or "pushy".
+That being driven and passionate didn't automatically translate to "bossy" or "pushy".
 I wish I cared about something else.
 Maybe I can retrain myself at some point.
 How on Earth will I ever use talking about movies and TV to make the world a better place?

 |Help me Anjelica Huston,|